JasonNDao/JasonNDao/README.md

 - 👋 Hi, I’m @JasonNDao!
 - I’m interested in software engineering for system applications, web applications, and mobile applications as well as cybersecurity.
 - I’m currently learning software engineering and computer security at Rutgers University.
-- I'm also a past software engineering intern for Lockheed Martin and will be returning there May 2023!
+- I'm also a past software engineering intern for Lockheed Martin and will be returning there as an associate software engineer in May 2023!
 - How to reach me: jasondao415@gmail.com

 <!---